DavidDTessier/isc2-certifications/Certified In Cybersecurity (CC)/Domain 01 - Security Principles.md

             * Combinations of a threat and vulnerability
         * Assessment techniques
             * Qualitative Risk Assessment
-                * Uses subjective ratins to evaluate risk likelihood and impact (i.e. Low, Medium, High)
+                * Uses subjective ratios to evaluate risk likelihood and impact (i.e. Low, Medium, High)
                 * ![Qualitative](images/qualitative-risk-assessment.png)
             * Quantitative Risk Assessment
-                * Uses objective numberical ratins to evaluate risk likelihood and impact
+                * Uses objective numberical ratios to evaluate risk likelihood and impact
                 * ![Quantitative](images/quantitative-risk-assessment.png)

 3. Treat the risk
     * Once the risks have been assessed this is where we evulate and make a decision on how to handle the risk.